×

 Please check if you need a visa to visit Argentina and Chile if you live outside those areas.
 We can help you with this process.

-In Argentina, we are staying in top-rated hotels close to the best locations, where you can see marvelous views of the Patagonian Mountains.
+We are staying in top-rated hotels close to the best locations, where you can see marvelous views of the Patagonian Mountains, including the luxurious Rio Serrano Hotel & Spa, one of the best hotels in Patagonia:

 On camping nights, you will sleep in a private, individual tent.
 Also, during these nights, you can leave the luggage you don’t need, like electronics and extra clothing, in a secure room at our hotel in El Chaltén.

-Most of the trails are relatively easy, but tour participants should still have a moderate level of fitness.
+Most of the trails are moderate in difficulty, but tour participants should have a very good level of fitness.

-In El Chaltén, we will be taking longer hikes of approximately 3 to 5 miles (5 to 8 kilometers) with 1,640 feet (500 meters) of elevation gain to reach our campsites.
-After this, we’ll be exploring and scouting the area.
+In El Chaltén, we will be taking long hikes of approximately 3 to 5 miles (5 to 8 kilometers) with 1,640 feet (500 meters) of elevation gain to reach our campsites.
+The hiking will be done at elevations between 1,300 and 2,500 ft, so there is no risk of altitude sickness in Patagonia.
+After this, we’ll be exploring and scouting the area, which can add a few more miles.
 We’ll spend a total of 3 nights camping during the trip.

 During these treks, you just have to carry your camera gear, tripod, and personal items like water, toiletries, a toothbrush, and some extra clothes.
 Our local team will provide and transport all the camping gear (tents, sleeping bags and mats), set up the campsites, and cook all our food so we can focus on scouting and shooting.

-There’s also an optional porter service for your camera/personal gear that you can get for an extra fee of $80 USD per day.
+There’s also an optional porter service for your camera/personal gear that you can get for an extra fee of around $100 USD per day.

-In Torres del Paine, we will take short, flat hikes.
-The longest hike we will do in Torres del Paine will be to Mirador los Cuernos, which takes around 45 minutes each way.
+In Torres del Paine, we will take shorter hikes.
+The longest hike we will do in Torres del Paine will be to Mirador los Cuernos, which takes around 1 hour each way in mostly flat terrain.

 All the local guides in both the Argentine and Chilean parts of this Patagonia photo tour are included.

-We have also included the entrance fees for Perito Moreno and Torres del Paine National Park, as well as the price of the Puma tracking tour.
+We have also included the entrance fees for Los Glaciares National Park including Perito Moreno, and Torres del Paine National Park.

 Wildlife photography adventure